 - In case you see the vacuum missed some areas - just make it work again by simply pressing start on your phone or manually on the machine.

-The robot vacuum cleaners that cost less than $400 with a mapping function
+The robot vacuum cleaners for under $400 with a mapping function

 Xiaomi Mi Robot Vacuum comes with smart navigation based on the laser technology, so it can clean in the dark, and mapping feature.
 It lasts about 150 minutes and has the recharge & resume option.
 With a 1800Pa of suction power, it works well on thin carpets and bare floors.
 Xiaomi Mi Robot worth every penny of its price.
 It is a winner in the "cheap robot" category.